-Air transportation options include Prattville’s Grouby Field, which has a 5,400-foot runway for general aviation.
-Montgomery Regional Airport is just 12 miles from Prattville, and Birmingham-Shuttlesworth puts 120 daily flights about 75 minutes away from home.
-Interstate access is made easy by Interstate 65, which runs along the eastern edge of Prattville and extends from the Gulf Coast to just southeast of Chicago.
+Blending charm with proximity, the region's air-transportation options include Prattville’s Grouby Field, which has a 5,400-foot general aviation runway.
+Montgomery Regional Airport is just 12 miles from Prattville, and Birmingham-Shuttlesworth International Airport puts 120 daily flights about 75 minutes away from home.
+Highway access is made easy by Interstate 65, which runs along the eastern edge of Prattville and extends from the Gulf Coast to just southeast of Chicago.

-Prattville also has attracted major national retailers while nurturing an independent small-business scene.
-Bass Pro Shops in Prattville offers a spacious and well-equipped haven for sportsmen (and women) of all persuasions.
+Prattville has attracted major national retailers while nurturing an independent, small-business scene.
+Bass Pro Shops offers a spacious and well-equipped haven for sportsmen (and women) of all persuasions.
 The shop includes a restaurant and meeting rooms, and offers workshops on fly-fishing, hunting and other popular outdoor pastimes.

-Downtown is where tradition and commerce intersect.
-Two hardware stores, a grocery store, and many specialty shops make the historic city center a fun and convenient place to shop.
+Tradition and commerce intersect in downtown Prattville, where two hardware stores, a grocery store and many specialty shops make the historic city center a fun and convenient place to shop.

 Long known as a commuter suburb of Montgomery, Prattville is coming into its own as a live-work-play location.
-According to the 2010 Census, Prattville ranks second among the top 20 most populous cities in Alabama for population growth, which was almost 40 percent over the past decade.
+According to the 2010 Census, Prattville ranks second among the 20 most populous cities in Alabama for population growth—almost 40 percent over the past decade-plus.

-Although many residents still find professional employment across the river, there are plenty of opportunities in the vibrant local community.
+Although many residents still find professional employment across the river, opportunities abound in the vibrant local community.
 These include International Paper Co., one of Prattville and Autauga County's largest employers, which creates industrial and consumer packaging products and high-quality paper for several brands.
-The company's Prattville facility, which employs about 600 people and is commonly known as the Riverdale Mill, produces boxboard, which is a firm cardboard used for making boxes.
+The company's Prattville facility employs about 600 workers.
+Commonly known as the Riverdale Mill, it produces boxboard, a firm cardboard used for boxes.